 Tips for the baking dish:

-For reference, using Aldi's own brand hot cross buns, we used an oven dish of 25cm x 18cm x 5cm.
+For reference, using Aldi's own brand of hot cross buns, we used an oven dish of 25cm x 18cm x 5cm.

 Make the custard:

-- Whisk together the eggs and sugar.
+- In a large bowl, whisk together the eggs and sugar.
 You don't need to use an electric whisk for this, a hand whisk or fork will do.
-Add the vanilla extract and the orange zest and briefly whisk again.

 Assemble the pudding: